 Significant amount of research in the area of code reuse is dominated by studies of black-box reuse.
 Research on white-box code reuse, where code is reused by copying the original code and committing the duplicate code into a new repository, is limited due to the difficulty of searching the entirety of open source software looking for duplicates.
-Using World of Code (WoC) [24] infrastructure opens new research possibilities in the area of white-box code reuse as described in section 2.2.
+Using World of Code (WoC) [25] infrastructure opens new research possibilities in the area of white-box code reuse as described in section 2.2.
 We use WoC to find cases of code reuse across open source projects.

-1059 Gharehyazie et al. [14] looked at the prevalence of cross-project 1060 code reuse and report large amounts of code cloned across multiple 1061 projects.
-They find that most cloned code comes from projects in a 1062 similar domain.
-GitHub was the only repository hosting platform 1063 that they looked at and Java was the only language.
-In our work, 1064 we look at code in many different languages and from many dif-1065 ferent repository hosting platforms including GitHub, Bitbucket, 1066 SourceForge, GitLab, and more.
+Gharehyazie et al. [14] looked at the prevalence of cross-project code reuse and report large amounts of code cloned across multiple projects.
+They find that most cloned code comes from projects in a similar domain.
+GitHub was the only repository hosting platform that they looked at and Java was the only language.
+In our work, we look at code in many different languages and from many different repository hosting platforms including GitHub, Bitbucket, SourceForge, GitLab, and more.

-1067 Xia et al. [46] performed an empirical study to find the proportion 1068 of out-of-date third-party code reused by C language OSS projects.
-1069 Using OpenCCFinder [45], which used external code search engines 1070 Google code search and SPARS [19], they found 123 projects that 1071 reused outdated code copied from three original projects.
-Similar 1072 to our findings, they determined that a significant number of OSS 1073 projects reused out-of-date code that contain security vulnerabil-1074 ities.
-They report that OpenCCFinder only returns "a very small 1075 subset" of open source projects.
-By using our VDiOS tool layered 1076 on top of WoC's nearly complete collection of OSS in any language, 1077 we are able to find a significantly larger number of projects that 1078 reuse vulnerable code.
-1079
+Xia et al. [47] performed an empirical study to find the proportion of out-of-date third-party code reused by C language OSS projects.
+Using OpenCCFinder [46], which used external code search engines Google code search and SPARS [19], they found 123 projects that reused outdated code copied from three original projects.
+Similar to our findings, they determined that a significant number of OSS projects reused out-of-date code that contain security vulnerabilities.
+They report that OpenCCFinder only returns "a very small subset" of open source projects.
+By using our VDiOS tool layered on top of WoC's nearly complete collection of OSS in any language, we are able to find a significantly larger number of projects that reuse vulnerable code.

-Decan et al. [8], through empirical study using Java projects that use Maven [37], show that it is common practice to use third-party software components that have known security vulnerabilities, suggesting that what we found for C and Go languages in whitebox also applies to black-box reuse in Java.
+Decan et al. [8], through empirical study using Java projects that use Maven [38], show that it is common practice to use third-party software components that have known security vulnerabilities, suggesting that what we found for C and Go languages in whitebox also applies to black-box reuse in Java.
 Alqahtani et al. [1] link the NVD9 with Maven to identify known vulnerabilities in Maven projects.
 We expand on that by including white-box reuse and by looking at projects in any language that may not use or have management tools like Maven.